Fort Hayes Metropolitan Education Center: Admission

 Each year students apply for 180 freshman openings and are selected by lottery.
 If a student goes to Arts IMPACT Middle School, which is on the same campus as Fort Hayes, they can choose to go to Fort Hayes without going through the lottery.
 Students who have been identified as gifted in the arts, can submit a portfolio and get granted selective admission before the standard lottery.

 Academics

 All students are enrolled in college preparatory classes, and in courses relating to art history, art appreciation, performance, art creation, and art criticism.
-Students may choose AP classes in biology, calculus, European history, Japanese, French, Spanish, Italian, studio art, English, and music theory.
+Students may choose AP classes in American history and government, African American studies, studio art, English, and music theory.

 The school does not offer athletics.
 However, students can participate in athletic teams at their neighborhood school.

 Magnet school

 Any student in a Columbus City Schools high school, or other high school in Franklin County, may apply to take classes in the Career Center.
 There are 18 intensive one-year, and two-year, programs in the areas of Business, Health, Performing Arts, and Visual Arts.
 The students in these programs have finished their first two, or three, years of high school.
 They come to the Fort Hayes Metropolitan Education Center for a half day each school day.